dtrihinas/JCatascopia/JCatascopia/JCatascopia-Agent/README.md

 Getting Started
 ---------------

-- Download the LATEST version of the JCatascopia-Agent from the CELAR artifact repository:
+- Download the LATEST version of the JCatascopia-Agent from the CELAR artifact repository (rather than cloning our repository):

 ```shell
 ### CELAR Repository Parameters